gardenlinux/gardenlinux/tests/README.md

 ```
 docker run -it --rm  -v `pwd`:/gardenlinux -v `pwd`/.build/:/build -v $HOME/.aws:/root/.aws -v $HOME/.ssh:/root/.ssh  gardenlinux/integration-test:`bin/garden-version` bash
 ```

+**NOTE**: You need to extend the PYTHONPATH in your container to include the directory `ci` of the gardenlinux repository, i.e. `/gardenlinux/ci` in the above example.

 3. Set up dependencies